Little Quirks: History

-Jaymi's older brother, Alex Toole (24 years-old), joined on bass guitar during 2019.
+Jaymi's older brother, Alex Toole, joined on bass guitar during 2019.
 He is also a secondary school music teacher.
 In January 2020 they issued another EP, Cover My Eyes, and started their tour of east coast venues.
 The EP was produced at Hercules Studios by Wayne Connolly for Ditto Music.
 Women in Pop's Jess Richards felt, "[it] is a beguiling collection of five alt-folk tracks."
-Rod Yates of The Sydney Morning Herald observed, "Underneath the pastoral harmonies, lilting alt-folk and spirited singalongs lie some dark lyrical themes, particularly in the title track and its musings on mental health."
+Rod Yates of Brisbane Times observed, "Underneath the pastoral harmonies, lilting alt-folk and spirited singalongs lie some dark lyrical themes, particularly in the title track and its musings on mental health."

 Due to COVID-19 restrictions they had been unable to tour for 18 months.
 They issued another single, "Florence's Town", in September 2020 via ABC Music.
 Unable to travel to the United Kingdom, they live-streamed the single launch of "Florence's Town", together with other tracks, from Damien Gerard Studios, Gosford in October.
 The live-stream included video collaborations with the Once and with Winterbourne.
 In December Little Quirks were signed to Downtown Music Publishing.

 In December 2021 the line-up of Abbey, Jaymi and Mia started their The Rain Is Coming Tour, periodically including Alex.
 By that time their friend, Jordan Rouse had joined to provide electric guitar at some performances.
 In January 2022, due to another COVID-19 outbreak, they postponed their show in Dubbo to April.
+The group were featured vocalists on the Soul Movers' (see Murray Cook) rendition of Delaney & Bonnie's 1969 song "Groupie (Superstar)" (February 2022).
 The band appeared at South by Southwest, Texas in March.

 They released a single, "The Rain", in March 2022.
 NME's Australian reviewer, Ellie Robinson, described it as "powerful" displaying an "emotive, ballad-esque run driven by coolly strummed acoustic guitars and bright piano chords."
 Its music video was directed by Tim Swallow.
 The group delivered their fourth EP, Call to Unknowns, in August 2022.
 Its six tracks includes the previous three singles, "Someone to Hold", "Florence's Town" and "The Rain".
 The EP was recorded and produced by Adam Toole at Grove Studios and at his home studio.